 How It's Made

 How It's Made shows viewers how many of the everyday objects we seldom stop to think about become the things they are.
 Viewers will be amazed to see the process of how many common items are manufactured in high-tech factories around the world.
-The show documentary shows how some common food items like bubblegum, industrial products such as engines, musical instruments such as guitars, and sporting goods such as snowboards are manufactured.
+The show documentary shows how some common food items like bubblegum, industrial products such as engines, homes, musical instruments such as guitars, and sporting goods such as snowboards are manufactured.

 Million Dollar Listing

 Million Dollar Listing is an American reality TV show on Bravo that debuted on August 29, 2006.The series chronicles the professional and personal lives of four real estate agents based in Beverly Hills, Hollywood, and Malibu, California as they sell high-end properties.
 The series has three spin-offs, Million Dollar Listing New York, Million Dollar Listing Los Angeles, Million Dollar Listing Miami, and Million Dollar Listing San Francisco.

 In the HGTV series Property Brothers, Jonathan and Drew Scott help couples find, buy, remodel and transform extreme fixer-uppers into their ultimate dream home, and since it's hard to see beyond a dated property's shortcomings, they're using state-of-the-art CGI to reveal their vision of the future.
 Watch and they try to finish each ambitious project on time and on budget.